from mcedit to vim

 set preserveindent

-I still don’t quite understand what autoindent
+I still don’t quite understand what autoindent does, but I get

 something mostly reasonable.

 Last minor thing that kept confusing me was indistinguishable command prompt area.
 It was hard to tell if it’s a command or the rest of edited document.
-Thus I added a few explicit visual delimiters with:
+Thus, I added a few explicit visual delimiters with:

 " always render tabs even if a single file is open